CrisLap/FriendlyFileOrganizer_PythonandNumpyProject/README.md

 song2 type:audio size:764176B <br>
 trump type:image size:10195B <br>

 In addition to printing information as you move it, keep track of files by creating a document recap.csv with the same information.
-Find an example in this folder.

 The final structure of the files folder should be: